-Site of Importance for Nature Conservation (SINC): A non statutory designation used to identify high quality wildlife sites in the plan area.
+Site of Importance for Nature Conservation (SINCs): (Now known as Local Wildlife Sites.)
+A non statutory designation used to identify high quality wildlife sites in the plan area.
 They include semi-natural habitats such as ancient woodland and flower-rich grassland.

-Site of Special Scientific Interest (SSSI): A sSites designated by Natural England under the Wildlife and Countryside Act 1981.
+Site of Special Scientific Interest (SSSI): A site designated by Natural England under the Wildlife and Countryside Act 1981.